To be eligible to apply for semester study abroad, a student must:

 International travel and overseas study can be a valuable part of students’ J.D. curriculum, but these unique experiences carry with them increased responsibilities.
 Penn State will support students’ educational goals, and we are available to advise students and to coordinate with the partner institution when necessary, but many of the details pertaining to students’ studies, day-to-day life, and travel will be entirely the students’ responsibility and will require students’ independent judgment and attention.

-Director for Graduate and International Programs
+Assistant Dean of Graduate and International Programs

 Penn State Dickinson School of Law